-Dragon Quest's fundamental design remains relatively unchanged - turn based, random battles (though thankfully, the rate at which they appear is relatively subdued compared to earlier titles), and a group of prefab characters on a journey to - what else - save the world from evil.
-It doesn't have the clever narrative gimmicks of some earlier titles, like 4's chapters that follow different characters or 5 following the hero's entire life, but what's there is well-told and memorable thanks to its strongly-written characters and a solid sense of humor.
+Dragon Quest's fundamental design remains relatively unchanged - turn based, random battles (though thankfully, the rate at which they appear is relatively subdued compared to some earlier titles), and a group of prefab characters on a journey to - what else - save the world from evil.
+It doesn't have the clever narrative gimmicks of some earlier titles, like 4's chapters that follow different characters or 5 following several generations of a bloodline, but what's there is well-told and memorable thanks to its strongly-written characters and a solid sense of humor.
 It also has a relatively small cast of four playable characters (with two more added in the 3DS version), though each is quite distinct and can be customized over the course of the game - a welcome fat-trimming after the two previous games became somewhat notorious for their rather bloated design and extremely overwrought class systems.
 Each character can put points into one of four weapon skills, which will give passive bonuses when wielding them and unlock new techniques (spells for staves), and each also has one unique skill category, which generally adds new special abilities and passive bonuses.
-For example, the hero can use swords, spears, boomerangs or fisticuffs, and his unique Courage skill gives him useful utility spells that let him instantly return to visited locations, cure negative statuses or reduce MP cost of all of his spells.
+For example, the hero can use swords, spears, boomerangs or fisticuffs, and his unique Courage skill gives him a useful utility spells that let him instantly return to visited locations, cure negative statuses or reduce MP cost of all of his spells.
 Some of these are humorously overpowered, too - Jessica's Twin Dragon Lash is famously one of them, hitting twice for 1.5 times the damage of a normal attack and costing only 3 MP (nerfed in the 3DS version to 0.9 times, but still quite beastly).
 Points also cannot be recovered once spent, so one should consider carefully before committing to a particular build for a character.